MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 ## A little about C++ modules

 Header files are how declarations and definitions have been shared between source files in C++.
 Prior to standard library modules, you'd include the part of the standard library you needed with a directive like `#include <vector>`.
 Header files are fragile and difficult to compose because their semantics may change depending on the order you include them, or whether certain macros are or aren't defined.
-They also slow compilation because they are reprocessed by every source file that includes them.
+They also slow compilation because they're reprocessed by every source file that includes them.

 C++20 introduces a modern alternative called *modules*.
 In C++23, we were able to capitalize on module support to introduce named modules for the standard library.